joolian/plotly_spc_charts/README.md

 The control limits can be calculated using one set of data and the chart plotted.
 New data can be plotted using the calculated control limits.
 The chart can be saved as PNG, JPEG, WebP, SVG and PDF.
-The control limits can be saved to JSON for reuse.
+The control limits can be saved to JSON, and  loaded into another chart.
 Out of control subgroups are shown with red markers.
 Subgroups are classed as out of control if they are greater or less than the control limits.
 Each subgroup can be labelled and the labels will be shown on the chart.